NitorCreations/serverless-workshop/README.md

 some dependencies to be installed.
 These can be installed by going into ```functions``` subdirectory inside the serverless project and running ```npm install```.

-Then you can deploy the data ingestion lambda function and S3 event which triggers it: ```serverless dash deploy```.
+Then you can deploy the data ingestion lambda function and S3 event which triggers it: ```slss dash deploy```.

 Then upload the tax data to trigger ingestion to Elasticsearch: ```aws s3 cp /tmp/verot_2014.csv s3://test-tax-bucket-yourStageName```